 A heat map is a graphical representation of data where the individual values contained in a matrix are represented as colors.
 Fractal maps and tree maps both often use a similar system of color-coding to represent the values taken by a variable in a hierarchy.
 Heat maps help you get an instant feel for an area by grouping places into categories and displaying their density visually.
 The darker the color is, the higher the density.

-For instance, you may want to take feedback and understand the usability/ accessibility of your website.
+For instance, you may want to take Workspace and understand the usability/ accessibility of your website.
 Now the simple way of asking that question would be - How do you find our website?
-But that won't be very helpful for you mainly because that doesnt necessarily tell you what is wrong, or rather what part of the website do you need to fix.
+But that won't be very helpful for you mainly because that doesn't necessarily tell you what is wrong, or rather what part of the website you need to fix.
 At best you will understand what percent of your users like or dislike your website.
 Our heatmap question is designed for use cases like this.
-You get in depth analysis of areas of imporvement on a particular page on your website.
-Another example would taking product / packaging design feedback from users.
+You get in depth analysis of areas of improvement on a particular page on your website.
+Another example would be taking product / packaging design Workspace from users.

 To answer the Heatmap - Text Analysis question, respondents will have to drag the area on the image.

 The Highlight Clicks option allows you to collect the exact coordinates of respondent clicks on an image.
 You can enable this option from Heatmap question settings: You can also limit the number of points a respondent can select / click.
 If a respondent exceeds this limit, the latest selection will replace the oldest one.

 Once this option is enabled, respondents see a small dot where they click.